-Auburn University is closely monitoring the emergence of COVID-19 and consulting with public health officials to ensure the safety of the university community.
+Auburn University is closely monitoring COVID-19 and consulting with public health officials to ensure the safety of the university community.
 The official information page will be updated regularly and highlights the latest statements or guidance from the university.

 Student Resource Contact List

 Following months of careful preparation, Auburn has announced plans for its second summer mini-term that include a variety of instructional delivery methods, among them, on-campus instruction.

 Please review our COVID-19 response plan in regards to the fall semester.
 You will learn information about calendars and scheduling, heath and safety measures, courses and instruction, instruction modules, events and actives, and staff on-campus work schedules.

 Honor College Graduation Information